 Sole traders and partnerships that do not use the traditional 5 April (or 31 March) year end will be affected by the Government’s tax reform.
 We explain how.

-The Government proposes to require all sole traders and partnership businesses to report their income and expenses on a 5 April tax year basis, beginning with the year 2024/25.
+The Finance Act 2022 brought into law the requirement for all sole traders and partnership businesses to report their income and expenses on a 5 April tax year basis, beginning with the year 2024/25.

 What is the current system?